Home » Blog » Some Children Can’t Write, Post

 Many children write ‘f’ upwards.
 It looks right when finished.

-• Later on, they are unable to write joined script so they are left behind in tests and writing tasks at high school.
+• Later on, they are unable to write joined script so they may be left behind in tests and writing tasks at high school.

-• They write, on average, about half what other children write.
+• They write, on average, about half what other children write if they continue to hand-print.

-So for those children with learning difficulties, this teaching deficit makes their learning challenges worse.
+So for those children with learning difficulties, this lack of instruction makes their learning challenges greater.

-By Grade 4 they may never catch up.
+By Grade 4, catching up is harder.
 Anxiety, also a symptom of some learning disorders, can set in.
 The child is unhappy and stressed.
 All this can be avoided with effective instruction in the early grades.
 Instruction of letter formation should continue into Grade 3 and 4 for these children.